Morton Salt Company, est. 1848

 Made By: Morton Salt Company, 1357 N. Elston Ave., Chicago, IL [Goose Island]

-Iconic mascot though she may be, the Morton Salt Girl has actually gone through at least six distinct incarnations since making her first appearance in a series of Good Housekeeping advertisements in 1914.
-While the original girl wasn’t based on anyone in particular, Girl No. 3—as seen on our Depression-era Morton container—clearly gives a nod to the biggest little movie star on the planet at the time, Shirley Temple.
-The curly hair wasn’t an entirely new twist, however—the very first Morton Girl had sported a similar look 20 years earlier.
+Of course, iconic character though she may be, the Morton Salt Girl has always been a bit of an evolving concept.
+She has gone through at least six distinct incarnations since making her first appearance in a series of Good Housekeeping advertisements in 1914.
+The original girl, as far as we know, wasn’t based on anyone in particular.
+But Girl No. 3—as seen on the Depression-era Morton container in our museum collection—clearly gives a nod to the biggest little movie star on the planet at the time . . .
+Shirley Temple.
+The curly hair wasn’t an entirely new twist, though—the very first Morton Girl had sported a similar look 20 years earlier.

 [The full-scale Morton Girl logo on the back of our 1930s container includes far more intricate Shirley Temple-esque detailing than the simplified miniature logo on the front side]

-Honestly, by the 1930s, Morton Salt could have turned the umbrella-wielding lass into an orangutan and it wouldn’t have dented their reputation.
+Honestly, by the 1930s, Morton Salt could have re-cast the wee lass as an orangutan and it wouldn’t have dented their reputation.
 The company was already the largest single salt producer in the country, and its pun-tastic “When it Rains, It Pours” slogan had slipped into the everyday American lexicon.
 Meanwhile, in their home base of Chicago, the Morton family itself employed hundreds of local workers and earned a sterling status among the most charitable and influential forces in the private sector.

-As the family patriarch and company founder, nobody did more to build that rep than Joy Morton, the dapper salt mogul who retained his position of Chairman of the Board right up until his death at the age of 78 in 1934 (one of the years, incidentally, when our vintage container was in circulation).
+As the family patriarch and company founder, nobody did more to build that rep than Joy Morton, the dapper salt mogul who retained his position of Chairman of the Board right up until his death at the age of 78 in 1934 (shortly after the Shirley Temple salt girl made her debut).
 And yes, the man’s name was spelled J-O-Y, not J-A-Y . . . it was a tribute to the maiden name of his mother, Caroline Joy.
 Like Johnny Cash’s “Boy Named Sue,” growing up with a girl’s name might have helped Joy Morton build some personal character.
 Because even as the king of salt, he managed to connect with the salt of the earth.

 II.
 Worth Their Salt

-The Morton Salt Company was already the undisputed top dog of the industry by the early 20th century, as Joy Morton controlled dozens of saltworks from his fancy office in the Railway Exchange Building at Jackson and Michigan.
+Inspiring leader or monopolistic conquerer . . . either way, Joy Morton was already the undisputed top dog of his industry by the early 20th century, controlling dozens of saltworks from his fancy office in the Railway Exchange Building at Jackson and Michigan.
 He was one of the one-percent of Chicago’s one-percent during the formative years of Daniel Burnham’s 1909 “Plan of Chicago.”
 But it would still take three more big developments to truly cement the Morton Salt Company as a cultural institution.

 III.
 When It Rains . . .